 A Lunch in Barcelona

 There’re not many bad things one can say about a Spanish lunch, and Catalonia is no exception.
 Although I can’t say I experienced many siestas firsthand, however if you are lucky (and live close enough) you’re actually able to go home for lunch.
 And, this is not just to have a sandwich, but to enjoy (what my mother would consider) a real, fresh flavorful meal.
 If you are really lucky, someone may even invite you to have lunch in their home– now that is really what lunch dreams are made of.
 Regardless, it will definitely be enjoyed… even if that means working later.
 What’s the hurry, anyway?

 Unfortunately, I fear COVID-19 has crippled the lunch break.
 While living and working in the same space already can make drawing boundaries difficult, congregating in the office kitchen or meeting up for meals is not exactly a safe alternative.
 Lunch is a crucial opportunity for bonding and building company culture.
 At a minimum, it’s a reliable source for small talk.
 “What’s for lunch?” may be one of my top five conversation classics, and due to the international nature of the topic, I can admit it has crossed borders globally.

 Admittedly, I should disclaim my opinions by stating they are just my perceptions and a summation of my own personal experiences.
-There is undoubtably a selection bias relative to the roles I’ve undertaken, the companies I’ve worked for, the sub-culture of the various industries and perhaps even the personality types I attract.
+There is undoubtedly a selection bias relative to the roles I’ve undertaken, the companies I’ve worked for, the sub-culture of the various industries, and perhaps even the personality types I attract.
 However, I think there is something to be learned from each experience regardless.